Toolkit ShelfFind

 Inputs used

-Fixed costs, Price per unit, Variable cost, Target profit
+Fixed costs, Price per unit, Variable cost per unit, Target profit

 Limitations